berndporr/iir1/README.md

 ## How to use the filter
 The following example shows the setup of an Butterworth lowpass and then the realtime data can be filtered as it arrives from the ADC.
+The full documentation can be generated with doxygen or check out the header files in the `iir` subdirectory.

 ### Set the filterparameters
 ```